 Complete specimens of Parka decipiens show a border of 0.2 - 1.2 mm in breadth.
 Actually the sporangia were formed in this border.
-Indeed incomplete sporangia can be seen lying in the border of some specimens.
+Indeed incomplete sporangia can be seen lying in the border of some specimens (7).
 These sporangia were in the process of formation.

-that was the plant's attachment to the soil.
+was the plant's attachment to the soil or to other plants.

 There have been all kinds of ideas about the true nature of Parka decipiens.
 In the previous century Parka decipiens has successively been taken for the inflorescence of a plant, snail's eggs, frog-spawn, a bramble-like fruit and the egg-packet of a seascorpion.
 The spores were discovered in 1891 and from that moment it was clear that Parka was a plant.

 Still Parka is not completely understood

 and the systematic place is uncertain.
 The plant resembles some extant

 liverworts, but also a couple of extant algae.
 The chemical composition indicates

 a relationship with green algae.
 Probably Parka was a member of group

 of enigmatic plants, which tried to colonize the still barren land.
 Perhaps